Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 Or the potential for sleepless nights… and who wants those again?

-TRUST ME FRIENDS.
-It doesn’t have to be that scary.
+Trust me friends: It doesn’t have to be that scary.
 It can go smoothly.
 It can be a piece of cake.
 It can be a total walk in the park.

-I’ve moved two kids into toddler beds at 18 months of age and I’ve lived to tell the tale.
+I’ve moved three kids into toddler beds at 18 months old

-A few things to note up front: I was pregnant during each of these transitions.
-Seriously pregnant.
+But those other two transitions: Seriously pregnant.
 Third trimester pregnant.
 Our hands were “tied” and we had to transition at 18 months to get the crib cooled down for the new baby to take it.
+We didn’t have space or funds to get a second crib.

-YOU DO NOT NEED TO MOVE YOUR CHILD AT 18 MONTHS OLD.
-That’s not what I’m advocating.
-I’m advocating you find the best time to move your child for your family and go with that.
+What I’m advocating is that you find the best time to move your child for your family and go with that.

 All of these are my own thoughts, ideas, and opinions on transitioning from crib to bed.
 As with all things parenting, please do what is best for your family.
 This is what worked for mine.

-DISCLOSURE: Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
+Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 A few of the products that helped over the years: